cnslwastaken/gd-comment-bot/README.md

 Get node.js at https://nodejs.org
 Clone/Download the project and extract it

-### IMPORTANT: setup your Geometry Dash account in config.yml
+IMPORTANT: setup your Geometry Dash account in config.yml

-## Running for the first time
+## Running for the first time?
-### Run the "setup.bat" or enter "npm install" in a terminal in the current directory
+Run the "setup.bat" or enter "npm install" in a terminal in the current directory

 Run "start.bat" and enjoy!